PNPI | PNPI Explorer | Tutorials | Data & Methodology | Blog | FAQ | Feedback

 • The institutions are exclusively online (and thus do not link to a geography);

-• The institutions have 66% or more of their undergraduate enrollment exclusively online (in 2019, prior to the pandemic);
+• The institutions have 66% or more of their undergraduate enrollment exclusively online;

 • The institutions are not degree-granting; or